Q: What is Midcoast Senior College (hereafter as MSC)?

 Q. What is the Wheeler/Thompson Award?

-A: The Wheeler/Thompson Founders Award was established by the Board in 2009 in honor of the two co-founders of Midcoast Senior College, Nancy Wheeler and Jack Thompson.
-Past and present Members/Students of MSC, faculty, staff and others who have supported the Senior College in significant ways are eligible for the award.
+A: The Wheeler/Thompson Founders’ Award was established by the Board in 2009 in honor of the two co-founders of Midcoast Senior College, Nancy Wheeler and Jack Thompson.
+Past and present Members/Students of MSC, faculty, staff and others who have supported the Senior College in significant ways were eligible for the award.
 Sitting members of the Board of Directors are not eligible.